Proton is back and making a splash with its e.MAS 7. Here's what you can expect when you take it for a spin.

 Far Cry 2 continues to stand the

-I first came across the first-ever Far Cry game in the now-popular series back in 2004, the year of its launch.
+I first came across the inaugural Far Cry game in the now-popular series back in 2004, the year of its launch.
 I was eight and wandering around the “Toys & Games” section in a department store (I believe it was Takashimaya) and the cover caught my eye.
-I’ve always been drawn towards First-person Shooter (FPS) games, and I thought I’d give it a try.
+I’ve always been drawn towards First-Person Shooter (FPS) games, and I thought I’d give it a try.
 Thus, I got my parents to buy it for me, and the second we got home, I loaded it up.

 When Pong was introduced in 1972, one wonders if anyone ever envisioned video games as more than just a source of entertainment.